 The moment a lead shows a genuine interest in any of the contents of your marketing automation strategy, he is an MQL—a marketing-qualified lead.

 What is an SQL?

 Each action that a lead takes gives you the opportunity to collect information about their habits and needs.
 As you do, and as your sales team reviews their potential, they become an SQL—a sales-qualified lead.

 You have to know how to differentiate a curious stranger from a visitor who shows a true interest in your products or your business.
 How do you do that?
 By doing tests!
 Include the new lead in your Lead Scoring strategy.
 Does he open your emails?
 Add five points.
 Did he download any of your content?
 Add 10 points!
 Has he signed up for one of your upcoming webinars?
 Jackpot!

 How to turn MQL into SQL?

-It’s a good thing, of course, if your lead is interested in your marketing content, but your primary objective is to turn them into a paying customer.
+It’s a good thing, of course, if your lead is interested in your marketing content, but your primary objective is to turn them into paying customers.
 And for that transformation to occur, your marketing and sales teams have to be well-coordinated.